CorrineC/full-stack-study/git/NOTES.md

 # Git Archive

 The `git archive` command creates an archive file from a specified reference point in a git repository.
 It has several output formats that utilize additional compression.

+# GitOps

+GitOps is a tool that enables a live syncing pull request workflow.
+Pull requests promote visibility to changes, which sparks communication.
+This workflow has been widely adopted by systems administration, whose previously custom and cobbled toolchains were not regularly documented or shared.
+GitOps acts as Infrastructure as Code (IaC), which helped systems administrators break away from imperative configuration scripts to something more declarative; instead of following a sequence of commands, declarative software works to meet an expected state.

+GitOps also automatically syncs the state of the live system to match the state of the static repository.
+Platforms like Jenkins and CircleCi act as pipelines to automate this process.